 Geographic Information Systems is a vast field in Information Technology and, like any other booming technology, also has various applications in multiple domains.
-GIS is used to create awareness and to share knowledge regarding the environment, natural resources, potential disaster and risks and planned urban routes.
-Organizations like ESRI, Here Maps, and Leidos group are working on various models concerning natural resources, advanced driving systems and even defense systems of the nations.
-Applications of GIS allows people and organizations to do geological observations and analyze the spatial data in a granular format.
+GIS is used to create awareness and to share knowledge regarding the environment, natural resources, potential disasters and risks and planned urban routes.
+Organizations like ESRI, Here Maps, and Leidos group are working on various models concerning natural resources, advanced driving systems, and even defense systems of the nations.
+Applications of GIS allow people and organizations to do geological observations and analyze the spatial data in a granular format.

 Applications of GIS in Various Fields

 Geographic Information Systems are applied in various domains.
 The count of its applications is only growing day by day.
 Below are some of the well-known applications concerning GIS.

 Agriculture is one of the important tasks of human civilization.
 It is not only done for feeding the bellies but also to run the global business.
 GIS has spearheaded into this field with many of the applications.

 - Drought: Identifying the drought area or land to avoid further damage of plant seeds, human effort, and costly fertilizers.

 - Pest control: Predicting the pest attacks like locust and rodent attacks from the available spatial data sets of particular agricultural lands.
 This will allow the governing body and farmers to plan out on various things.

 - Land and Soil Analysis: Using previous data sets, satellite imagery or even the field analysis, which field workers do.

 - Planning of future food demand: Depending on the population’s need, the governing body and the farmers can plan out on the production of sufficient level crops.
 Geo-Spatial data sources and GIS will allow great decision-making and avoid further hassle.